jackeyhappie/volumetric_drilling_real_camera/README.md

 Running the project, we can see the processed AMBF videos are replaced by the processed real videos from stereo microscope.

 ## "./plugin/camera_hmd/shaders/hmd_distortion.fs"
 This file contains the distortion process for both groups of stereo videos.
+It processes normal videos by different kinds of distortion and show then together.

 ### The following is the README file of volumetric_drilling project.
 # Drilling Simulator